Causal Inference with Corrupted Data: Measurement Error, Missing Values, Discretization, and Differential Privacy: Data cleaning-adjusted confidence interval

+\textbf{Adapting to the type and level of corruption}.
 Next, we demonstrate that our four step procedure performs well in simulations with a broad variety of data corruptions.
 We run the same code in every setting; the procedure adapts to the \textit{type} and \textit{level} of data corruption, without prior knowledge of the corruption covariance structure.

 To begin, we consider measurement error $Z_{i,\cdot}=X_{i,\cdot}+H_{i,\cdot}$, where $H_{i,\cdot}$ is Gaussian noise, in the average treatment effect simulation described above.
 Recall that $\theta_0=2.2$, $\bX\in\R^{100\times 100}$, and $r=5$.
 We implement our procedure on corrupted data 1000 times, collecting 1000 point estimates $\htheta$ and 1000 standard errors $\hsigma$.
 For a 20\% noise-to-signal ratio, we visualize the studentized point estimates $(\htheta-\theta_0)/\hsigma$ in Figure~\ref{fig:PCR_noise}.
 Qualitatively, the histogram closely resembles the standard normal density.